Skip to main content

 Can a Person With Low Income buy a house in North Carolina?

-Yes, it’s possible for a person with low income to buy a home in North Carolina.
-North Carolina offers a series of down payment assistance programs on both the state and local level that low-income residents may more easily qualify for.
+Yes, a person with a low income can buy a home in North Carolina.
+North Carolina offers a series of down payment assistance programs on both the state and local levels that low-income residents may more easily qualify for.
 Government-backed mortgage loans can be an option for individuals whose ongoing expenses make up a larger percentage of their overall income or who have lower credit scores.

 Depending on the type of loan that you choose, you will usually need to put down between 3% to 3.5% when buying your first home.
 These are the minimum down payments for Conventional and FHA loans respectively, which are commonly used by first-time buyers.
 If you qualify for a USDA or VA loan, you could be able to buy a home with $0 down.